-Maintain a dynamic managem ent framework Maintain the Board as a well- functioning, balanced team led by the Chair The Board has two Committees: Audit Committee; and Remuneration Committee.
+Maintain a dynamic management framework

+Maintain the Board as a well- functioning, balanced team led by the Chair The Board has two Committees: Audit Committee; and Remuneration Committee.
 The composition and experience of the Board is reviewed in the Board Evaluation.
 All Directors recognise the need to commit sufficient time to fulfil the role.
 This requirement is included in their letters of appointment.
 The Board is satisfied that the Chair and Non-executive Directors devote sufficient time to the Group's business.
-See Corporate Governance pages 36 and 37 Ensure that between them the Directors have the necessary up-to-date experience, skills and capabilities The Board members have the appropriate ranges of skills and experience, covering, Sales & Marketing, Technology, Finance, Governance and Sustainability See Board experience pages 39 to 41 and Board Effectiveness page 38 Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement The Board carries out an annual effectiveness review assess its strengths and areas for development and improvement See Corporate Governance page 34 and Board Effectiveness page 38

-Promote a corporate culture that is based on ethical values and behaviours

-The culture of System1 is guided by the core "TIDE" values

-See Section 172 Report page 20

-Maintain governance structures and processes that are fit for purpose and support good decision making by the Board The Board is satisfied that the delegated authorities and budgetary processes in the company are adequate to support its strategic growth plans.
+See Corporate Governance page 34 and 35 Ensure that between them the Directors have the nec- essary up-to-date experi- ence, skills and capabilities The Board members have the appropriate ranges of skills and experience, covering, Sales & Marketing, Technology, Finance, Governance and Sustainability See Board experience pages 37 and Board Effec- tiveness page 36 Evaluate Board perfor- mance based on clear and relevant objectives, seeking continuous improvement The Board carries out an annual effectiveness review assess its strengths and areas for development and improvement See Corporate Governance page 33 and Board Effectiveness page 36 Promote a corporate cul- ture that is based on ethical values and behaviours The culture of System1 is guided by the core "TIDE" values See Section 172 Report page 21 Maintain governance structures and processes that are fit for purpose and support good decision making by the Board The Board is satisfied that the delegated authorities and budgetary processes in the company are adequate to support its strategic growth plans.
 The Board regularly considers the need to adapt and improve processes in line with the growth of the entity including any associated investment in tools and resources.

-See Board of Directors pages 39 - 40 and system1group.com/investors
+See Board of Directors page 37 and system1group.com/ investors